jimpames/RENT-A-HAL-MTOR-PERSONAL-EDITION-SOHO-26-MULTI-USER-SPEECH-UI-FOR-AI/readme.md

 lunchtime update

-1 bug remains that I see - a rache condition for display of cards
+1 bug remains that I see - a race condition for display of cards
 - debug code has been added to find this - promoting to dev TONIGHT
 - goal: find problem in debug , submit to claude and solve tonight.